EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Keying material: data that is necessary to establish and maintain secure communication among member of a multicast group.
 This includes, for instance, keys, key pairs, and IVs {{RFC4949}}.

-* Group Controller (GC): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
+* Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
 This entity may also be responsible for renewing/updating security contexts and related keying material.
-The GC is not required to be an actual member of the multicast group and to take part in the group communication.
+The GM is not required to be an actual member of the multicast group and to take part in the group communication.

-* Broadcaster: member of a multicast group that sends multicast CoAP messagges intended to all members of the group.
+* Broadcaster: member of a multicast group that sends multicast CoAP messagges intended for all members of the group.
 In a 1-to-N multicast group, only a single broadcaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are broadcasters.

 * Listener: member of a multicast group that receives multicast CoAP messages when listening to the multicast IPv6 address associated to the multicast group.
 A listener MAY reply back, by sending a unicast response message to the broadcaster which has sent the multicast message.